agrbin/snapscale-article/README.md

 The database for metadata used is [Google Cloud Datastore](https://cloud.google.com/datastore) and for image store I used [Google Cloud Storage](https://cloud.google.com/storage).
 Both systems are free-of-charge for prototypes with low amount of requests.

-The natural opportunity here is to move the model execution to the client, which will remove the need for backend, and simplify privacy policy.
+The natural next step is to move the model execution to the client, which will remove the need for backend, and simplify privacy policy.

 ### Labeling UI

 When a new image is submitted to the system, and the model is not cofident about the results (or when the model was not even there yet) an IFTTT notification would hit my phone with the link to the Labeling UI.
 The Labeling UI would show the image, let me translate and rotate it, and label the digits.
-The digits are labeled with rectangles that all share y coordinates, and all have the same dimensions.
-This is possible because prior to labeling the digits, the image is rotated in such way that the display is upright.
+The digits are labeled with rectangles that all share `y` coordinates, and all have the same dimensions.
+This is possible because prior to labeling the digits, the labeler rotates the image in such way that the display is upright.

 (image)